PythonPieMan/uscapitol-sentiment-analysis/README.md

 ![](USCapitolSentimentImages/Tweet_Polarity_over_Time.PNG)

-The results here are really be contingent upon how long it took for Twitter users to write 1000 tweets, but we can see that in a span of 50 seconds, sentiment was quite volatile, as people from all walks of life occupy Twitter accounts. 🤷‍♂️
+The results here are really contingent upon how long it took for Twitter users to write 1000 tweets, but we can see that in a span of 50 seconds, sentiment was quite volatile, as people from all walks of life occupy Twitter accounts. 🤷‍♂️

 -------------------------------